 By the third century AD the wealthy of the original local population had thoroughly adopted Roman culture.
 They built large, comfortable villas with mosaic tile floors and heated baths.
 Even now, digging in much of England will turn up a lot of flat Roman bricks.
 Even after the size of the stationed armies began to decline, as troops were needed off on the eastern frontier, and as imports dropped proportionately, the wealthy had local potteries produce tableware that looked a lot like what had once come in from the Continent.
 These Romanized Celts, however, turned back to beer and butter once wine and olive oil stopped arriving on Roman ships.

-The fourth century saw two major changes.
-First, the Empire became Christianized, starting in the time of the emperor Constantine.
+The fourth century saw a two major change.
+The Empire became Christianized, starting in the time of the emperor Constantine.
 Roman Britain also became Christian, and the old pagan religions, a mix of local deities and imported Roman gods, moved to the margins.
-By the middle of the fourth century Britain was so thoroughly Christianized that it even developed its own Christian heresy, Pelagianism, which essentially denied original sin and said that humans could avoid sin and create their own salvation without receiving (undeserved) grace.
+By the middle of the fifth century Britain was so thoroughly Christianized that it even developed its own Christian heresy, Pelagianism, which essentially denied original sin and said that humans could avoid sin and create their own salvation without receiving (undeserved) grace.